glen-rock-indian-community/glenrockindiancommunity.github.io/_posts/2017-08-02-bollywood-night.md

 hidden: false
 ---

 Glen Rock Indian Community presented their first Bollywood night at the High School Cafeteria.
 Kids from all grades participated.
-Ashwin taught some dances and folks help me with some wordings..
+Ashwin taught some dances.
+Kids from all GR schools participated and enjoyed the event.